tartley/tartley.github.io/posts/the-structure-of-scientific-revolutions.md

 of theories.
 Occasionally, one of these will succeed in explaining all the observations, but in order to do so, it requires incommensurable changes in the underlying philosophy of the field, from the axiomatic definitions, to the set of questions that are valid to ask.
-One can no longer ask "What happens if you fall off?" a spherical Earth.
+One can no longer ask, of a spherical Earth, "What happens if you fall off?"

 Notably, many revolutionary changes are not an unalloyed good.
 Gains in explicative power in one area are often balanced by losses elsewhere.

-As in evolution, the new theory is not necessarily more *correct*, so much as it is a better fit for the current circumstances, i.e. providing greater predictive power in an area that is pertinent at that moment.
-Maybe scientific progress is more obviously useful to society in that area, or instruments are only capable of making measurements in that area.
+As in evolution, the new theory is not necessarily more *correct*, so much as it is a better fit for the current circumstances, i.e. providing greater predictive power in an area that is currently pertinent.
+Maybe scientific progress is more obviously useful to society in that area, or instruments are more capable of making measurements in that area.

 Nobody understands this trade-off more deeply than the field's most invested practitioners, who feel the losses of losing the old model most keenly, and therefore may resist the new paradigm for the remainder of their careers.
 The new paradigm will not achieve total dominance until the field is populated by a whole new generation.

 I am reminded of the dark priesthood of command-line programmers.